V4Fire/Client/src/components/super/i-data/README.md

 }
 ```

-However, it is better to avoid this approach since it can make the code confusing.
+However, it is best to avoid this approach as it can make the code confusing.

 ## Provider data

-Provider data will save into the `db` field.
+The provider data will be stored in the `db` field.
 By default, it has an object type, but you can specify it explicitly.

 ```typescript
 import 'models/user';